weyoss/redis-smq/docs/api/consumer.md

 - `options` *(object): Optional.* Consumer configuration parameters.

-- `options.messageConsumeTimeout` *(Integer): Optional.* .
-Also called job timeout, is the amount of time in milliseconds before a consumer consuming a message times out.
-  If the consumer does not consume the message within the set time limit, the message consumption is automatically anceled and the message is re-queued to be consumed again.
+- `options.messageConsumeTimeout` *(Integer): Optional.* Also called job timeout, is the amount of time in milliseconds before a consumer consuming a message times out.
+If the consumer does not consume the message within the set time limit, the message consumption is automatically canceled and the message is re-queued to be consumed again.
 By default message consumption timeout is not set.

 - `options.messageTTL` *(Integer): Optional.* All queue messages are guaranteed to not be consumed and destroyed if they have been in the queue for longer than an amount of time called TTL (time-to-live) in milliseconds.
-  When message TTL is set per consumer it applies to all queue messages and overrides the message ttl of a given message.
+When provided consumer message ttl takes priority over message ttl of delivered messages.

 - `options.messageRetryThreshold` *(Integer): Optional.* Message retry threshold.
 By default message retry threshold is set to 3.

 ### Consumer.prototype.run()

 Run the consumer and start consuming messages.
-No connection to the Redis server is opened before called this method.
+No connection to the Redis server is opened before this method is called.

 ```javascript
 const consumer = new TestQueueConsumer();